ljarabek/medslike/README.md

 saves surface data and coordinate data in .npy files where .mha files are stored

 2. Run model.py to train the model.
 The best are saved in as Tensorflow checkpoint files.

+*Known bug: GetTumorCoordinates.py - a subset of training set has glitched location - broken continuity = should be fixed!! --> method rework (Viola-Jones) or flood function